Discover the nature park

 Plants

-The 20 - 50 cm tall marsh hellebore (Epipactis palustris) loves especially calcareous, nitrogen-salt-poor soils.
+The 20 - 50 cm tall marsh hellebore (Epipactis palustris) loves calcareous, nitrogen-salt-poor soils.
 It can be found in fens and meadows, moorlands, riparian forests and dune valleys.

 learn more